Language

 Name Frequency Wavelength

-Select a wave type preset to automatically set the wave speed
+Select a wave type preset to set the wave speed automatically

-All calculations are performed locally in your browser
+All calculations run locally in your browser

 Want to learn more?
 Read documentation →